gridxdev/bluegrid-docs/Writerside/topics/catalog/Material.md

 <img src="export_csv.png" alt="Export material to csv" width="540"/>
 <note>
 <p>
-Exporting material table to csv files is different from exporting to excel files.
-While exporting to csv file is to export the material definitions for the page, exporting to excel files is to export the material quantity take-off data for the page.
+Exporting material table to csv files is different from exporting to Excel files.
+While exporting to csv file is to export the material definitions for the page, exporting to Excel files is to export the material quantity take-off data for the page.
 </p>
 </note>
 <tip>